RebelTechnology/OpenWareLab/Faust/README.md

 This patch gives as a static sine wave tone initially.
 But if we connect output from patch point C with input in patch point A, we get slow frequency modulation in our audio.

 A typical way to use CV output works like ``attach(_, hbargraph(...))`` - this allows us to bypass incoming audio and just force sending data to bargraph widget.
-If you're not familiar with ``attach`` primitive, have a look at [information in Faust docs](https://faust.grame.fr/doc/manual/index.html#attach-primitive) .
+If you're not familiar with ``attach`` primitive, have a look at [information in FAUST docs](https://faust.grame.fr/doc/manual/index.html#attach-primitive) .
 The general idea is that its first input is returned unchanged, while output is multiplied by 0.
 So second parameter is not used, but can force some sort of calculation to be performed.
 In our case it's generating LFO signal and sending it to widget bound to parameter C.

 ## MIDI